Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Holographic Superconductor

 \section{Holographic Superconductor}

 In the previous section we have constructed the first exact, rotating, Lifshitz black hole, and we have understood its thermal properties.
 Now, we investigate the holographic implications of the preceding black hole configuration by focusing on the construction of a s-wave holographic superconductor.
-In this regard, as it is standard, we introduce an additional matter contribution to \eqref{eq:bgaction} composed of a Maxwell field coupled to a complex scalar field, described by the action \cite{Gubser:2008px, Hartnoll:2008vx, Hartnoll:2008kx}:
+Following the standard approach to holographic superconductors, we introduce an additional matter sector to \eqref{eq:bgaction} composed of a Maxwell field coupled to a complex scalar field, described by the action \cite{Gubser:2008px, Hartnoll:2008vx, Hartnoll:2008kx}:

 where \( F_{\mu\nu} = 2\partial_{[\mu} A_{\nu]} \) is the field strength tensor, and \( \Psi \) is a complex scalar field of mass \( m \) and charge \( q \), minimally coupled to the gauge field \( A_\mu \) via the covariant derivative \( D_\mu = \nabla_\mu - i A_\mu \). {{Notice that we can rescale $A_\mu\rightarrow q A_\mu$ and $\Psi\rightarrow \ell q\Psi$, to recover the standard action of scalar QED.}}